EugenMayer/docker-dns-lb-boilerplate/README.md

 It tells Traefik to forward every request with the host-header `www.nas.mysql.com` to the backend `https://nas.myself.com:8080` which is our NAS Server-Web-Browser interface.

-Same is done for our `gateway`, your router and your `homeautomation`, assuming they have other backend ports just as an example
+Same is done for our `gateway` and your `homeautomation`, assuming they have other backend ports just as an example

-More to how define rule can be found in the [Traefik documentation](https://docs.traefik.io/configuration/backends/file/) at
+See the [Traefik documentation](https://docs.traefik.io/configuration/backends/file/) for more about those rules if you like
 **and that's it**

 ## What you have now?

-1. Your Traefik ssl-offloader will get proper SSL certificates for every `rule = "Host:www.nas.myself.com"` you define and install it.
+1. Your Traefik ssl-offloader will get a **valid/official SSL certificates** for every `rule = "Host:www.nas.myself.com"` you define and install it.
-1. When you type `https://www.nas.myself.com` in your browser, you will have a valid SSL certificate while accessing your NAS
+1. When you type `https://www.nas.myself.com` into your browser, you will connect to your web-service - without any warnings
-1. You can connect to your nas ssh using `ssh root@nas.myself.com`
+1. E.g. You can connect to your nas ssh shell using the DNS record and not remembering the ip .. `ssh root@nas.myself.com`

-Never have to accept self signed certificates again, define exceptions in mobile apps to accept those at home and so on.
+You never have to accept self signed certificates again, define exceptions in mobile apps to accept those at home and so on.
 Wasn't that easy?

-## What do you need to ajust for your setup
+## What do you need to adjust for your setup
 1. Copy this repo to your docker-engine location.
 1. change `unbound/a-records.conf` to your likings and your actual `domain`, add services, fix the IP's and so on
 2. adjust the rules in `traefik` to match your domain and backend ports and add as many as you like